 Humans can get worms from cats.
 But it’s not very common for you to get worms if your cat sleeps with you.
 The main way you could get worms from cats is by touching their poop directly.

-You might get worms from cats by cleaning their litter box or places where they poop, especially if you don’t wash your hands afterward.
+You might get worms from cats by cleaning their litter box.
+You can also get them from places where they poop.
+This is especially true if you don’t wash your hands afterward.
 If a cat with worms somehow gets poop on your bed, you could also get worms that way.

 What leads to the presence of worms in cats?